Get this hotel credit card now while you still can!

 1: Luxury hotel nights!
 Because SPG gives you the 5th night free on award stays, stays at a Category 3 (7k points a night), Category 4 (10k a night) or Category 5 (12-16k a night) this can be worth $2,000 or more.
 Example: The THE US GRANT, a Luxury Collection Hotel, San Diego sells for $353 a night Sept 20-25.
 With all taxes and fees, it would be USD 1,992.65 for 5 nights.
 But just 48,000 Starpoints will buy this same stay (12k a night / 5th night free).
 That’s almost $2,000 in value and about 4 cents a point.
 This is my favorite use of SPG points, though my sweet spot is the old world European Luxury Collection properties.

 2: Budget hotels!
 Prefer to stretch your nights?
 How about the Four Points by Sheraton Venice Mestre?
 It sells for around 100 Euro a night and is a bargain (not sure I’d stay there as it is 6 miles outside Venice proper, but if you are on a budget you might…).
 But as a Category 2 property it ranges from 3k-4k a night in points, meaning you could stay 5 nights (including a weekend when it’s the 3k rate) for 18,000 Starpoints.
-You could stay 16 nights in this property for free with the signup bonuses!
+You could stay 16 nights in this property for free with the welcome bonuses!
 This would be around $1,750 in value for the points used.

 3: Cash and points: You can stretch your points by redeeming with part of your rate paid in cash (effective buying some of the points but at a lower cost than otherwise).